ITrustNumbers/Face-and-Text-Classifier-Using-Python/Jupyter Notebook/README.md

  ## Image and text Classifier.py:

-  *  The source code for this project with testcases, use this if you want the code but don't use jupyter notebook
+  *  The source code for this project with testcases, use this if you want the code but don't know how to use jupyter notebook

   ## Image and text Classifier.html: